 Paulin Soumanou Vieyra, the Soviet Union, and Cold War Circuits for African Cinema, 1958–1978,” Black Camera 13, no. 2 (2022): 451–73.

 Ascesa e caduta della diplomazia sino-sovietica dei festival cinematografici, 1957-1966 [The Rise and Fall of Sino-Soviet Film Festival Diplomacy, 1957-1966],” trans.
 Francesco Pitassio, Cinema e Storia: Rivista di studi interdisciplinari 10 (2021): 87–103.
 In Italian.
-English original appended at the end.
+English version appended at the end.

 An Air Map for World Cinema: Aeroflot as an Infrastructure for Cinematic Internationalism,” Special Issue “The Union of What?
 Soviet Internationalism Thirty Years after the Fall of the USSR,” Russian Review 80, no. 4 (2021): 661–80.